 Table 4 contains the name, reference number, culture or period, and brief description of all the cultural sites within the park that are listed in the FMSF.
-The table also summarizes each site's level of significance, existing condition, and recommended management treatment.
+The table also summarizes each level of significance, existing condition, and recommended management treatment for the site and its attributes.
 An explanation of the codes is provided following the table.